-This rate cap is an average for the whole district, which means that on an individual basis the combined cap does not apply.
+This quantified limit on rates increases is an average for the whole district, which means that on an individual basis the combined quantified limit does not apply.
 These rate increases will go beyond the 9 years, given the level of investment still to occur.